 Drivers face many potential dangers each time they share the road with other drivers.
 A reality of sharing the road with others is that some drivers do not follow the rules of the road, like following the speed limit, obeying traffic signs, and avoiding running red lights.

 Drivers running red lights is a leading contributor to traffic accidents each year.
 Some of those accidents end in serious injury or death.
 Each year sees an increase in the number of car crashes because of drivers running red lights across the country.
 Traffic cameras were introduced to reduce the number of drivers running red lights and causing crashes.

-If you have been hurt in an accident caused by a driver who ran a red light, call the injury attorneys at Arash Law.
-At Arash Law, we have decades of experience recovering compensation for our clients who have been hurt in traffic crashes.
-We have recovered over $200 million in damages for our clients.
+If you have been hurt in an accident caused by a driver who ran a red light, call a reliable team of injury attorneys.
+Our firm has decades of experience recovering compensation for our clients who have been hurt in traffic crashes.
+We have recovered over $400 million in damages for our clients.
 We are passionate about pursuing justice on your behalf.
-At Arash Law, we are here to help.
+Our award-winning California law firm is here to help.
 Call us at 888-488-1391 today, or visit us online, to schedule a free consultation.

 What Does Running a Red Light Mean?

 You have run a red light if you enter an intersection after changing the traffic light.
 However, if you are in the intersection after the traffic light changes and complete your turn, you are not violating traffic laws and do not run a red light.
 Sometimes drivers are permitted to make a right turn on red.
 Look out for signs that say turning right on red is prohibited.
 If you violate those signs, you are breaking traffic laws.

 Understanding your rights can be challenging, especially after a traffic crash.
 If you have been hurt in an accident, call us to speak to one of our experienced injury attorneys.
 We have decades of experience helping our clients recover over $400 million in compensation after accidents.
 Call our trusted law firm at 888-488-1391 or visit us online to schedule a free consultation.